Our specimen collection

 Significance of the collections

 The Queensland Herbarium specimen collections form the basis of our knowledge of the state’s species and plant communities.
-The specimens and their label data are an essential resource for species identification, management, conservation and legislation.
+The specimens and their label data are an essential resource for species identification, management, conservation, and legislation.

-Specimen data can be used to track species’ changing distributions and predict where new populations may yet be found.
+Specimen data can be used to track species’ changing distributions and to predict where new populations may yet be found.

 Our collections also include many historically important specimens, including those collected by: